What should limited company owners know about bookkeeping?

 Bookkeeping for small businesses

-Not all small business choose to do their own bookkeeping – it often comes down to their resources, company structure and the amount of bookkeeping work which they need completing.
+Not all small businesses choose to do their own bookkeeping—it often depends on their resources, company structure, and the amount of bookkeeping work they need to complete.

 It is worth bearing in mind that outsourced bookkeepers or accountants can often save companies a lot of time, due to their experience in completing bookkeeping tasks.

-Among those tasks which you can expect to undertake on a daily basis are:
+Among those tasks which you can expect to undertake daily are:

-• Creating and sending invoices – invoices are the key facet of keeping track of money coming into your organisation and assuring a steady cash flow.
+• Creating and sending invoices is the key to keeping track of money coming into your organisation and ensuring a steady cash flow.

-• Filing invoices and receipts – you should keep copies of documents such as invoices and receipts for payments you have made every day.
+• Filing invoices and receipts: You should keep copies of documents such as invoices and receipts for payments you make every day.

 • Outgoing payment strategy – you can often gain discounts by making early payments, and you must also track money you owe to suppliers so that you do not miss any payments due.